 Chris Kanik’s career path is, as everyone’s, a unique one, but his is singularly remarkable.
 For one thing, he may be the only person to start working in an American Chemical Society lab at age 12 and years later, after relocating from New York City, enjoy a stint as a stand-up comedian in California.

 Kanik’s one-of-a-kind path continues as first an inventor and now chief excitement officer, aka founder and CEO, for Smart Cups, based in Mission Viejo, CA. The namesake product is based on patented technology for one-of-a-kind cups printed with functional ecapsulated ingredients that consumers activate by adding adding water to at the point of use.

 Here are seven noteable aspects of Smart Cups’ past, present and future.

 The idea for Smart Cups was sparked by a margarita, specifically due to Kanik’s impatience awaiting the drink’s arrival from a too-busy server at Taco Tuesday circa 2010.

 Kanik recalls thinking, “Wouldn’t it be awesome if I could just add ingredients to my cup of water ala Crystal Light and make my own drink?”
 On a napkin he jotted down the basic protocols that led to in-home experimentation using Everclear and filters.

-While he succeeded in blowing up his kitchen, Kanik also created three different flavors of powdered alcohol.
+Although he succeeded in blowing up his kitchen, Kanik also created three different flavors of a dried, reconsitutable alcohol.

 In 2012/2013, he partnered with an inventor to develop a patented delivery system based on printed technology that permits the printing of ingredients on a substrate.